 To protect the remaining business partner, the buyout agreement should lay out restrictions for the departing business partner.
 Many buyout agreements have non-compete disclosures.
 This keeps the departing partner from developing relationships with previous clients or opening up a similar business within a certain geographic area or time frame.
 Buyout agreements may also limit a situation where a partner leaves simply for financial gain.

 If you need help with drafting a buyout agreement, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts on the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.